 “Keep in mind that real estate is about 3 percent of the S&P 500, so just by having that fund, you have exposure, but many people prefer a few percentage points more,” says Armstrong.

-For those looking for that extra exposure, there are quite a few ways to invest in REITs, an asset class that has shown strong performance over time.
+For those looking for that extra exposure, they have a few ways to invest in REITs, an asset class that has shown strong performance.
 Most prospective REIT investors would be best served sticking to publicly traded REITs and REIT funds, since they offer diversification and the best chance of outperformance due to strong management and the oversight of public markets.